leenyburger/sfu_landing_page_jekyll/_posts/2021-08-18-the-complete-guide-to-using-a-cdn-with-active-storage.md

 title: The complete guide to using a CDN with Active Storage
 date: 2021-08-18T16:12:26.008Z
 thumbnail: /assets/uploads/undraw_folder_files_nweq.svg
-excerpt: In rails versions prior to 6.1, Active Storage only served files from an expiring URL that redirected to the selected service.
+excerpt: In Rails versions prior to 6.1, Active Storage only served files from an expiring URL that redirected to the selected service.
 This made it impossible to serve the files via a CDN.
 There were many workarounds to this problem, and fortunately Rails introduced the new proxy features for serving